 If you have specific questions about the application process, visit the college's Graduate Student Admissions page.

-For academic or professional information specific to the OSU Health Management and Policy program, please contact the graduate program director Jeff Luck, Ph.D. .
+For academic or professional information specific to the OSU Health Systems and Policy program, please contact the graduate program director Jeff Luck, Ph.D. .